TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 48/Jeremiah 48.13.md

 ---

-And Moab shall be ashamed of Chemosh, as the house of Israel was ashamed of Beth-el their confidence.
+Moab shall be ashamed of Chemosh, as the house of Israel was ashamed of Bethel their confidence.